-TYPICAL ACTIVITIES ELIGIBLE FOR TAP FUNDING TYPICAL INELIGIBLE ACTIVITIES Activities associated with billboard inventory-control measures including data collection and developing and maintaining an inventory and control database of outdoor advertising Removal of billboards that are not in compliance with existing zoning ordinances and removal of billboards placed on private property without property-owner approval.
-Transaction costs associated with the removal of billboards (only eligible if based on an equitable estimate).
-Any projects not consistent with the Outdoor Advertising Control requirements found in 23 CFR 750 Subpart G. Contact the SHA Office of Real Estate Outdoor Advertising Representative about items potentially ineligible under Category 5.
-Construction associated with the restoration or rehabilitation of railway depots, bridges, trestles, railways, lighthouses, tunnels, canal viaducts, bus stations, ferry terminals, etc., that are listed on or eligible for the National Register of Historic Places and will be operable and serve a transportation-related use after construction.
-Construction associated with the historic preservation of a transportation-related historic site, district, structure, or object for public use.
-Preservation of historic building facades.
-Tasks associated with identification, restoration, documentation, interpretation, rehabilitation, or stabilization of an historic transportation structure.
-Construction associated with the restoration or rehabilitation of a transportation-related structure not listed on or eligible for the National Register of Historic Places.
-Construction of improvements to an historic transportation-related structure intended to serve a non-transportation use, such as a barn, post office, museum, house, etc. Any work that would risk the historic status of a structure, site, or object.
-Staffing, maintenance, or operation costs of an eligible transportation facility.
-Replication or duplication of an historic site, object, or structure.
+TYPICAL ACTIVITIES ELIGIBLE FOR TAP FUNDING

+- Activities associated with billboard inventory-control measures including data collection and developing and maintaining an inventory and control database of outdoor advertising - Removal of billboards that are not in compliance with existing zoning ordinances and removal of billboards placed on private property without property-owner approval. - Transaction costs associated with the removal of billboard (only eligible if based on an equitable estimate).

+- Construction associated with the restoration or rehabilitation of railway depots, bridges, trestles, railways lighthouses, tunnels, canal viaducts, bus stations, ferry terminals, etc., that are listed on or eligible for the Nationa Register of Historic Places and will be operable and serve a transportation-related use after construction. - Construction associated with the historic preservation of a transportation-related historic site, district, structure, or object for public use. - Preservation of historic building facades. - Tasks associated with identification, restoration, documentation, interpretation, rehabilitation, or stabilization of an historic transportation structure.